 How to Grill Vegetables Like a Pro

 Whatever you do, don't toss them over the flame just like a steak.
-Instead, follow these steps on how to grill vegetables you'll definitely want a second helping of.
+Instead, follow these steps on how to grill vegetables so you'll definitely want a second helping.

 With plant-based eating on the rise, chances are at least one of your BBQ attendees needs something to eat besides watermelon slices and potato chips.
 That's where grilled veggies come in.
 To Elizabeth Karmel, author of the St. Francis Girls' Guide to Grilling, asparagus, summer squash, sweet potatoes, Brussels sprouts, corn, and green beans are some of the best veggies to put over the flame, but she stands by her motto: "If you can eat it, you can grill it."